kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 With feature enabled:
     Hotplug of resource will lead to increase in Node allocatable resource and allowing Pending pods to be scheduled.
-    HotUnplug of resource will lead to decrease in Node allocatable resource, transitions the Node into NotReady state and may cause the workload disruption.
+    HotUnplug of resource will lead to decrease in Node allocatable resource, where the Pod Admission controller reruns to identify if any workloads are required to be evicted.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?